jul/scam/README.md

-# Simple Convenient Agile Microblogging

-a stuff to make microblogging look more like a graph

 # Scope Creep Amusing Technology

 At the beginning it was a proof of concept of HTML as a declarative model